-Electronic cigarettes, or e-cigarettes as they are more commonly known, are nicotine-delivery devices that sometimes look like cigarettes in shape, size, and general appearance.
+Electronic cigarettes, e-cigarettes, or vapor products as they are commonly known, are nicotine-delivery devices that produce an aerosol by heating a liquid (usually containing nicotine) that users breathe into their lungs.
 These battery-powered devices usually include a battery component, a vaporizer or atomizer, and a cartridge with a mouthpiece.

-Read more about the NTPC’s position statement on e-cigarettes.
+Coming soon: NTPC’s updated position statement on e-cigarettes.

 For more information on OTPs, please visit the website of one of NTPC’s member organizations: Southern Nevada Health District Other Tobacco Products.